<< Yesterday

 1968 Tying a dubious major league record, Cubs right-hander Ferguson Jenkins loses his fifth 1-0 decision of the season when the Mets and Jim McAndrew beat Chicago with a lone run at Wrigley Field.
 The Canadian-born hurler will finish the season with a 20-15 record but is 20-6 in games where his team scores a run.

-1969 Implementing an innovation he conceived, team owner Ewing Kauffman announces plans to start the Kansas City Royals Baseball Academy.
-Presently a scout, Syd Thrift, will be named the program's director, designed to develop gifted athletes into major-league-ready ballplayers for the organization.
+1969 Implementing an innovation he conceived, team owner Ewing Kauffman announced plans to start the Kansas City Royals Baseball Academy.
+Syd Thrift, presently a scout, will be named the program's director, designed to develop gifted athletes into major-league-ready ballplayers for the organization.

 1974 In a game that will feature a record 202 batters, the Cardinals defeat the Mets in the seven-hour and four-minute Shea Stadium contest, 4-3, with Hank Webb taking the loss after making an errant pickoff throw in the top of the 25th inning that leads to the eventual winning run.
 Redbird Ken Reitz's two-strike, two-out home run tied the game in the top of the ninth, making the extra innings necessary.